SteveVitali/Tetris/README.md

 # Tetris Sprint
 ## Main Classes
 - `Game`
-  - This is the main class from which the Game is launch.
+  - This is the main class from which the Game is launched.
 Here we instantiate a new `AppController`, which controls the entire application.
 - `AppController`
   - This is the controller for all parts of the game.
 It contains the